AgentStack User Guide

 Platform Scope & Compatibility

-AgentStack domains operate entirely within the Freename ecosystem.
-This includes minting, DNS resolution, and resolver endpoint management.
+AgentStack domains currently operate within the Freename ecosystem.

 Disclaimer & Accuracy Notice

-This guide is provided for educational purposes only.
-It reflects current best practices and known limitations within the Freename ecosystem, as understood at the time of writing.
+This guide is intended for general educational purposes only and reflects the current understanding of the Freename ecosystem and related Web3 naming practices at the time of writing.

 Need Help?

-✅ Feedback on use case ideas or SLD selection
+✅ Feedback on SLD selection and branding ideas

 📩 Contact: info@dotai.domains